SohaT7/Bikeshire/README.md

 * My SQL

 ### Description:
 The Cloud Shell was activated and the project configured therein.
 In BigQuery, the "new_york_citibike" dataset was then starred, which contains two tables: citibike_stations and citibike_trips.
+The latter, containing around 59 million records was used in this project.

+The project is divided into two parts:
+* The first part writes and runs queries in Cloud SQL (MySQL), and makes use of Cloud Shell and Cloud Storage buckets.
+* The second part writes queries and visualizes data in a Vertex AI notebook, and makes use of BigQuery Client to send and receive messages from the BigQuery API.

+In sum total, the project answers the following questions from the data:
+* Top Starting Stations with number of users greater than 250000
+* Top End Stations with number of users greater than 250000
+* Bottom Starting Stations with number of users less than 100
+* Bottom End Stations with number of users less than 100
+* Top 10 Starting Stations
+* Top 10 End Stations
+* Bottom 10 Starting Stations
+* Bottom 30 End Stations
+* Number of users for each Usertype (Customer or Subscriber) by years
+* Number of users with a specific Gender by years

 #### Queries in Cloud SQL
 Queries written and run on the data in citibike_trips extract number of users for each starting stations and end stations (GROUP BY, ORDER BY), and the results are then saved as CSV files locally.